Snacks are lifesavers for vegan travelers.

 - Roasted garlic hummus

-You can't go wrong with good ole trail mix!
+You can't go wrong with a good ole trail mix!

 Trail mix is available in most countries we've visited and it's the perfect nutritious - and delicious - vegan snack.

-If you want fruit to last, you're better off opting for dehydrated fruits.
+If you want fruit that will keep without spoiling, you're better off opting for dehydrated fruits.

 Some tasty dry fruit is: